 Trusted Certificates Subject Name (CA) The "Subject Name" is always the company or person to whom the Certificate is issued.
 For trusted certificates, this will be a CA. Issuer Name The CA (Certification Authority) which issued the Certificate.
 Expiry Time The date on which the Certificate expires.
 You should renew the Certificate before it expires.
 Delete button Use this button to delete a Trusted Certificate.
 Select the checkbox in the Delete column for any Certificates you wish to delete, then click the "Delete" button.
-Self Certificates Name The name you assigned to this Certificate.
-You should select a name which helps to identify this particular certificate.
-Subject Name The company or person to whom the Certificate is issued.
-Issuer Name The CA (Certification Authority) which issued the Certificate.
-Expiry Time The date on which the Certificate expires.
-You should renew the Certificate before it expires.
-Delete button Use this button to delete a Self Certificate.
-Select the checkbox in the Delete column for any Certificates you wish to delete, then click the "Delete" button.
+Add Trusted Certificate button Use this to add a new Trusted Certificate to the table.
+See below for details.

-Adding a Trusted Certificate
+Requesting a Trusted Certificate

-- After obtaining a new Certificate from the CA, you need to upload it to the TW100-BRV304. - 2.
+- After obtaining a new Certificate from the CA, you need to upload it to the TW100-BRV204. - 2.
 On the "Certificates" screen, click the "Add Trusted Certificate" button to view the Add Trusted Certificate screen, shown below.

-Figure 85: Add Trusted Certificate
+Figure 87: Add Trusted Certificate

 - 3. Click the "Browse" button, and locate the certificate file on your PC - 4.
 Select the file.
 The name will appear in the "Certificate File" field. - 5.
-Click "Upload" to upload the certificate file to the TW100-BRV304. - 6.
+Click "Upload" to upload the certificate file to the TW100-BRV204. - 6.
 Click "Back" to return to the Trusted Certificate list.
 The new Certificate will appear in the list.